ku-fpg/ku-fpg.github.io/people/andygill.md

 ## Professional Awards

+ * Leading Light Award, for contributing to the research enterprise at the University of Kansas in a major way, Office of the Provost & Office of Research and Graduate Studies, 2014.
  * Miller Award for Research, University of Kansas School of Engineering, 2014.
  * National Science Foundation CAREER Award, 2014.
  * Distinguished Visitor Fellowship, Scottish Informatics and Computer Science Alliance, 2013.